VinLvy/musiSc/README.md

-# musiSc
+# MusiSc

-musiSc is a simple, console-based music player bot written in Python.
-It allows you to play local MP3 files directly from your terminal, offering basic controls like play, stop, pause, and resume.
-The bot provides a clean and interactive experience by dynamically updating its display.
+MusiSc is a simple graphical music player built with Pygame in Python.
+It allows you to play local audio files through an intuitive windowed interface, offering essential controls and a clear display of your music library and current playback status.

 ## Features

-- **Local Music Playback:** Plays audio files (e.g., MP3s) directly from your computer.
+- **Local Music Playback:** Plays audio files (e.g., MP3s, WAV, OGG) directly from your computer.

-- **Dynamic Console Display:** Clears and refreshes the console screen to provide a clean, updated view of the current playing status and available commands.
+- **Graphical User Interface (GUI):** All interactions and displays are handled within a dedicated Pygame window, replacing the console-based output.

+- **Automatic Playlist Progression:** When playing all songs, music automatically advances to the next track without manual intervention.

+- **Playback Progress:** Displays the elapsed time and total duration for songs when playing a playlist.

 - **Basic Controls:**

-  - Select & Play: Just type the number of the song to play it.
+  - Select & Play: Type the number of the song to play it (loops a single song).

+  - Play All: Plays all songs in the music_files folder sequentially.

   - Stop: Halts the current playback.